abilandz/PH8124/Lecture_7/Lecture_7.md

 The command **top** can be run from any terminal on the computer, and its printout to a large extent will be the same in each terminal.
 On the other hand, the output of the command **jobs** will be completely different from one terminal to another.

 Closely related to **top** command is **ps** command (see the corresponding 'man' pages), which gives only the current snapshot of currently active processes, while **top** is being continuously updated and can be used interactively.
-Unfortunately, the flags supported by **ps** command differ across different distributions, and to overcome this problem the GNU version of **ps** command support three different styles for options:
+Unfortunately, the flags supported by **ps** command differ across different **Linux** distributions, and to overcome this problem the GNU version of **ps** command supports three different styles for options:

 1. Unix-style parameters: preceded by dash (-)
 2. BSD-style parameters: not preceded by dash (-)